porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 ## Technical guidelines
-UI-Kit Core is using a SVG icon sprite system to present an object visually.
+Porsche UI-Kit Core is using a SVG icon sprite system to present an object visually.
-Every project using UI-Kit Core must generate and implement their SVG icon sprite by itself regarding to their technical und visual needs.
+Every project using UI-Kit Core must generate and implement their specific SVG icon sprite by itself regarding to their technical und visual needs.

 ### Building the icon sprite
-The icon sprite must be build through out a set of SVG icons.
+The icon sprite must be build throughout a set of individual SVG icons.
 The whole set of icons can be found here:
 `~@porsche/ui-kit-core/src/base/icon/*.svg`
-Reducing the file size of the icon sprite can be done by picking just the icons which are needed inside the application.

-This can be done manually or even better with help of a frontend build system, e.g. https://github.com/jkphl/svg-sprite.
+Building the sprite can be done manually or even better with help of a frontend build system, e.g. https://github.com/jkphl/svg-sprite.

+__Hints for optimizations__:
+* Using just the icons which are needed inside the application is recommended.
+* Reducing the file size of the icon sprite can be done by optimizing SVG's with a SVG optimizer which strips out unnecessary SVG code.
+* Also activating GZIP compression on the server side can reduce file size up to 50%.

-The generated icon sprite should look like this:
+Finally the generated icon sprite should look something like this:
 ```
 <svg xmlns="http://www.w3.org/2000/svg">
   <symbol id="icon-arrow-down-hair" viewBox="0 0 32 32">